thesadru/thesadru/README.md

 # About me
 Heya, I'm ashlen, a programmer living in Czech Republic.
-I'm still a high school student but I'm trying my best to learn as much as I can.
-I mainly use python & c++ but I want to eventually use other, lower level languages.

-My goal with every project I make is to make stuff more accessible to other people, be it a fancy downloader or a wrapper around an undocumented api.
-I love reflection and will not make a project without it.
+I'm currently a student and code as a hobby.
+I mostly make downloaders and API wrappers.
+In my free time I do amateur linguistics and play videogames.

 If you want to contact me or ask me any questions, the best way is through [Discord](https://discord.com/users/454513969265115137) (`@ashleney`).
 I most likely won't take any friends so just join [my support server](https://discord.gg/sMkSKRPuCR).

-## My hobbies
-I code both as a hobby and sometimes for work.
-I also do amateur linguistics and conlanging.
+I'm nonbinary.

 # My info